catalinaescalona/greendevs/PRESENTATION.md

 ---

 # Software Tools - Frontend:
-* Canva for Webpage Mockups
+Canva for Webpage Mockups
+* This was highly valuable free tool that enabled the creation of visual page mockups and design concepts.

-* HTML for Webpage Structure
+HTML for Webpage Structure
+* This allowed us to build the foundational structure of our site and enabled quick and simple development.

-* CSS for Webpage Styling
+CSS for Webpage Styling
+* This enabled site style elements to be implemented and provided an enhanced user interface.

-* JavaScript / jQuery for Webpage Dynamic Elements
+JavaScript / jQuery for Webpage Dynamic Elements
+* These tools were essential in adding dynamic elements and more advanced functionality to our project.

 ---

 # Software Tools - Backend:
-* Flask (Python) for Project Web App Framework
+Flask (Python) for Project Web App Framework
+*

-* Jinja (Python) for ___
+Jinja (Python) for ___
+*

-* Render for Web Hosting of Site and Database
+Render for Web Hosting of Site and Database
+*

-* SQL for Database Queries
+SQL for Database Queries
+*

 ---